On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

+Using part (i) and the cohomological nature of $K$-theory, the Connes-Kasparov isomorphism then appears as an easy consequence of the rigidity statement in (ii).

-Higson took up that idea in more detail in 2008 in the special case of complex semisimple groups; he showed that there is a natural bijection between $\widehat{G}\u{r}$ and $\widehat{G_0}$ in that case, and that analyzing the analogies between $C^\star\u{r}(G_0)$ and $C^\star\u{r}(G)$ in terms of this bijection leads to a proof of the Connes-Kasparov conjecture .
-This way to the Connes-Kasparov isomorphism takes one through the fine structure of representation theory, but instead of using it for a direct calculation of \eqref{ConnesKasparov} as Wassermann, Pennington and Plymen had successfully done, it expresses the Connes-Kasparov isomorphism as a relatively natural consequence of an easily stated, but actually rather subtle, fact on $\widehat{G}\u{r}$.
-An appealing feature of Higson's approach from this point of view is that only simple and quite general facts about K-theory are needed, and that no K-theory group need be written down explicitly.
-His results have been generalized to Lie groups with a finite number of connected components and a complex semisimple identity component in a recent paper of Skukalek \cite{Skukalek}. \\
+This way to the Connes-Kasparov conjecture does takes one through the fine structure of representation theory: the filtration is defined in representation-theoretic terms, and the rigidity statement in (ii) reflects a very peculiar behavior of matrix elements (of principal series representations) along the deformation.
+But rather than using representation theory for a direct calculation of \eqref{ConnesKasparov}, it expresses the Connes-Kasparov phenomenon as a K-theoretic reflection of the structural analogy between $C^\star(G)$ and $C^\star(G_0)$ induced by the correspondence between $\widetilde{G}$ and $\widetilde{G_0}$.
+An appealing feature of this approach is that only simple and quite general facts about K-theory are needed, and that no K-theory group need be written down explicitly.

-\textbf{Contents of this note.} The representation theory of complex semisimple groups is famous for being much simpler than that of general reductive groups: for instance, the existence of the discrete series (and with it the need for the bulk of Harish-Chandra's work) is a specific feature of the real case.
-Higson's analysis rests on representation-theoretic facts which, on the surface, may look quite special to the complex case; it is reasonable to wonder whether his strategy can be adapted to real reductive groups.

-I have recently exhibited a bijection between $\widehat{G}\u{r}$ and $\widehat{G\u{0}}$ in the real case \cite{AA}.
-In the present note, I use it to prove that Higson's method can indeed be taken up to obtain a proof of the Connes\m Kasparov isomorphism for real reductive Lie groups.
-I should warn the reader that once the results of \cite{AA} are brought into the picture, very few ideas need to be added to those in \cite{HigsonKtheory} to obtain the results to be described below: I am thus merely going to say how the complex-case-dependent details of Higson's work need to be adapted in order to cover to the case of real groups.
-As a consequence, I shall use many of the notations and lemmas in \cite{HigsonKtheory}. \\